Aapo66/Aapo66/README.md

 I am currently studying English and learning programming to code in the gaming area, which is my dream.
 My focus is currently on learning Python, frameworks and databases. 🎮

+---

+## Fique à vontade para entrar em contato comigo através dos seguintes canais:
-## Feel free to reach out to me through the following channels(Se sinta livre para me seguir e me contatar nessas redes):
+## Feel free to reach out to me through the following channels:

 <a href="https://twitter.com/AndersonEl16064">